cako/profiling-cuda-nsight-systems/README.md

-# profiling-cuda-nsight-systems
+# Profiling CUDA using Nsight Systems

-Profiling CUDA using Nsight Systems
+This repository contains notebooks accompanying the article "Profiling CUDA using Nsight Systems" published on Medium.